Career Paths in Psychology

 How do I find a program that is right for me? – See this handy decisions tree, reposted from University of Houston Psychology website, to help you determine a route to your desired Psychology career.

 What do I need to do to apply to graduate school? - Typically you need to submit competitive GRE scores and GPA, official transcripts, a curriculum vita (CV), well-written personal statement(s), and letters of recommendation.
-You will want to check requirements for each school you to which you plan to apply, but the above links to Cal’s graduate program will give you an idea of what to expect.
+You will want to check requirements for each school to which you plan to apply, but the above links to Cal’s graduate program will give you an idea of what to expect.